• Instagram

 Why this Recipe Works

 Imbakbaka is simple and delicious, even considering the complicated spice mix!
-A slow cooked one pot recipe is the best way to make simple cooking super tasty.
+A slow-cooked one-pot recipe is the best way to make simple cooking super tasty.

 I have taken the spice blend usually used in this recipe and broken it down into components so you can make the dish even if you cannot find Bazaar spice.